Services We Provide

 Our experienced vocational staff is available to assist with thorough resume development including appropriate cover letter creation.

-For clients away from the work force for extended time periods, a review of effective interview strategies is often helpful in allaying anxiety and rebuilding confidence.
+For clients away from the workforce for extended time periods, a review of effective interview strategies is often helpful in allaying anxiety and rebuilding confidence.

 The job search assistance program is started once realistic occupational choices have been established.
 This program is tailored to the needs of each individual client and may include some or all of the following components;

-- Regular client meetings to establish responsibilities and obligations during job search process, including goal setting and establishment of activity log.
+- Regular client meetings to establish responsibilities and obligations during job search process, including goal setting and establishment of the activity log.

-- Resume preparation, interview coaching and network development
+- Resume preparation, interview coaching, and network development

 - Daily review of classified employment ads, in newspapers, Internet and network of employment centers

 Independence Incorporated is able to provide case management support services by seasoned, knowledgeable and dependable case managers.
-Our understanding of insurance policy parameters including limits and entitlements ensures establishment of realistic client expectations regarding available resources.
+Our understanding of insurance policy parameters including limits and entitlements ensures the establishment of realistic client expectations regarding available resources.

-Situations where third party case management support may be considered include:
+Situations, where third party case management support may be considered, include: